WilkAndy/HTATES_recovery_efficiency/README.md

 - `Simulations/Generic/waterBuscheck_tabulated.csv` are properties using Buscheck's approximation
 - `Simulations/Generic/waterSchout_tabulated_thermExp2E-4.csv` are properties using Schout's approximation

+## Validation

+Validation of the models against the Auburn data, Schout's results and Buscheck's results are performed by models in `Simulations/Generic/validation`

 ## Results

 Results are in in `Simulations/Generic/REpaper/results`.